Claudy bombing: Police Ombudsman report

-On 24 August 2010, the Police Ombudsman for Northern Ireland published a report into the bombing which concluded that the British government and the Roman Catholic Church had conspired to cover up Chesney's alleged involvement.
+On 24 August 2010, the Police Ombudsman for Northern Ireland published a report into the bombing which concluded that the RUC, British government and the Catholic Church covered up Chesney's involvement.
 The report stated:The arrest of a priest in connection with such an emotive atrocity at a time when sectarian killings in Northern Ireland were out of control and the province stood on the brink of civil war was feared, by senior politicians, as likely to destabilise the security situation even further.
 A deal was therefore arranged behind closed doors to remove Fr Chesney from the province without provoking sectarian fury.

 According to the report by Al Hutchinson, the Police Ombudsman,The RUC's decision to ask the government to resolve the matter with the Church and then accept the outcome, was wrong.
 The decision failed those who were murdered, injured and bereaved in the bombing.
 The police officers who were working on the investigation were also undermined.
 I accept that 1972 was one of the worst years of the Troubles and that the arrest of a priest might well have aggravated the security situation.
 Equally, I consider that the police failure to investigate someone they suspected of involvement in acts of terrorism could, in itself, have had serious consequences.